Organizational change: 5 tips to successfully execute an operational strategy

 There is a strong argument that setting the strategic objectives is the most important element of strategy deployment.
 If the strategic objectives have not been constructed effectively, the whole cascading process is likely to be very difficult, with different people having their own interpretation of what each objective actually means.

-1. Break down the 3-5 year strategic objectives into shorter time frames to add focus and emphasis on delivery
+2. Break down 3-5 year objectives into shorter time frames

 I typically advise my clients to use an annual process for strategy deployment.
 This allows the organization to review the longer-term objectives but also focus on the next 12 months to ensure there is a high level of urgency and progress in the right direction in the short term.